 - Register your travel (including side trips) through International SOS

 - Conﬁrm that, while abroad, you will be covered by a health insurance policy that also provides coverage outside the United States for routine, urgent and emergency care.

 If you do not submit a School Sponsorship application and complete all subsequent pre-departure requirements, you may face disciplinary action.

-*Graduate students participating in a Columbia led, Columbia facilitated and/or recognized program such as STEP are also required to complete a school sponsorship application.
+*Graduate students participating in a Columbia led, Columbia facilitated and/or recognized programs such as STEP are also required to complete a school sponsorship application.
 This policy does not replace any additional requirements from a student’s home school.
 Graduate students, including Columbia Engineering graduate students, are encouraged to check in with their home school prior to ﬁnalizing any travel arrangements.

 ** Students applying to CCE funding programs with overseas opportunities who plan to travel in May should apply for school sponsorship by the funding program application deadline.
 Submitting a school sponsorship application does not guarantee you will receive funding.
 Similarly receiving CCE funding does not guarantee approval of your school sponsorship application.
 Please note that school sponsorship applications related to CCE funding programs will not be approved unless the student receives a CCE funding award.
 Students who submit a school sponsorship application and do not receive a CCE funding award must withdraw their school sponsorship application unless they are also part of the CEO or STEP programs.
 In those cases, sponsorship applications should not be withdrawn.